 Nearly all East Riding parents of children moving to secondary school this year have got places for them at their preferred school.

-Letters to parents telling them the outcome of their applications for secondary places in September will be sent out today (Friday 28 February).
+Letters to parents telling them the outcome of their applications for secondary places in September are being sent out today (Thursday 1 March).
 All local authorities in England have to send the letters out on the same date.

-As in previous years, most (80 per cent) of children living in the East Riding will be going to their catchment area school.
+As in previous years, most (93%) of children living in the East Riding will be going to a school in the East Riding, with 78% going to their catchment area school.

-315 children living in other local authority areas have been given places at schools in the East Riding, with the largest number (238) coming from Hull.
+366 children living in other local authority areas have been allocated places at schools in the East Riding, with the largest number (274) coming from Hull.

-199 East Riding resident children have been given places at schools in other local authority areas.
+249 East Riding resident children have been allocated places at schools in other local authority areas, including 116 who have been given places at schools in Hull.

-Two secondary schools in the East Riding – South Hunsley School and The Snaith School – have filled the places they have available.
+Six secondary schools in the East Riding – Beverley Grammar School, Beverley High School, Bridlington School.
+Cottingham High School, South Hunsley School and Wolfreton School – have filled all the places they have available.

-Councillor Julie Abraham, East Riding of Yorkshire Council portfolio holder for children, young people and education, said: “It is very pleasing to see again a high proportion of parents getting places at the schools they want for their children.
+Councillor Julie Abraham, East Riding of Yorkshire Council portfolio holder for children, young people and education, said: “It is again good to see so many parents getting places at their preferred schools.
+Parents have clearly shown that they want their children to go to their local schools and to be a part of their local communities.”